AM-Stormyr/cart253/topics/mod-jam/pseudocode.md

 drawFly()
     Draw a black circle at the fly's position with its size

-moveFrog()
+moveeinstein()
-    Set the frog's x to the mouse x
+    Set the einstein's x to the mouse x

 moveTongue()
-    Set tongue x to frog x
+    Set tongue x to einstein x
     if (tongue state is idle)
         Do nothing
     else if (tongue state is outbound)